EsttyB-hub/LITA_CAPSTONE-PROJECT-CUSTOMERDATA/README.md

 - Subscription Type: Basic is the most popular of the subscription types based on the revenue it generated.
 Reason might be because it is economical in nature than the rest.

+## Conclusion

+It is confirmed that this service company experienced a notable drop in its revenue allocation by comparing the two years.
+Reasons for this are not limited to market changes, Pricing issues, decrease in demand, poor marketing, product issues, poor customer service, economic factors and internal management problems.
+The company is expected to provide solutions to the problems affecting the increase in revenue so as to remain in the market.
+Strategies to adopt include thorough market research, pricing strategy, improve customer service, invest in effective marketing campaigns, review and optimize operational costs, acting on customer feedback, partnership and collaborations among others.
+Implementing these solutions will help in addressing the root causes of significant decline in revenue and set the business on a path to recovery and growth.